ernesthalili/IoT_Group-Project-Smart-Irrigation-/second_delivery/Evaluation.md

 # Evaluation

 ## Energy Consumption
-The energy consumption is one of the main constraints of the system in terms of evaluation.
+Energy consumption is one of the main constraints of the system in terms of evaluation.
 This system is powered by 3 batteries with a total amount of 3750mAh.
 Alternatives of this solution could be using solar energy or rechargeable batteries.
 However, the solar panels would be costly so it is not respecting the constraints we have on the terms of production cost.
-Also the rechargeable batteries cannot be used since the system is thought to be used also in gardens where it will not be possible to charge it continuously.
+Also, the rechargeable batteries cannot be used since the system is thought to be used also in gardens where it will not be possible to charge it continuously.

 We will activate the components:

 •Display: The value will be updated after every measurement and it will remain active on some small intervals of time.
 More precisely it will be activated for 1 second every 1 minute.

 •Relay: Tt will be activated only when irrigation is needed.
 The assumption we make is that the relay will be active only for 10 seconds per day since we do on average 2 irrigation per day with 5 seconds each.

 •Sensors: Dht22 sensor will read the temperature values with a sampling period of 2 hours.
-On the other hand the Seesaw soil moisture sensor will have a variable sampling period (6/12 hours).
+On the other hand, the Seesaw soil moisture sensor will have a variable sampling period (6/12 hours).

 ## Analysis on sampling frequency (Battery lifetime)
-Here we will represents the power consumption the components need when they are on active mode: dht22 = 1,5 mA seesaw adafruit = 5 mA relay = 135 mA
+Here we will represent the power consumption the components need when they are on active mode: dht22 = 1,5 mA seesaw adafruit = 5 mA relay = 135 mA